elringus/grass-bending/README.md

 `Priority` is used to control the bending source priority; when concurrent bend sources limit is exceeded, benders with lower priority values will be served first.

 You can also add your own implementation of the `IGrassBender` interface instead of using the built-in bender components.

+The bending grass shader replaces Unity's default `Hidden/TerrainEngine/Details/BillboardWavingDoublePass` shader used for the terrain grass when `Billboard` option is enabled.
+It additionally allows to control the wind waving power via the tint alpha; when alpha is zero, the wind won't affect the grass at all.